Old Pioneer Burying Ground

 About 200 years after the last burial, the owners of the land at the time, James and Adele Fahey, rededicated the cemetery as part of Westford’s July 4th celebration in 1972.
 A parade featuring costumed Minutemen and fife-and-drum corps paid homage to the Parker family and town history.
 Senator Edward M. Kennedy, then the state’s senator, sent an American flag that flew over the Capital for the flag pole on the site.
 The Westford Cemetery Commission undertook the care of Old Pioneer Burying Ground in 1994.

 Old Pioneer is strictly a historic site and does not allow burials.
 Should you visit, please read and observe our rules and regulations.
+There is no lot map available or definitive list of burial records for this cemetery.
+Please contact the Cemetery Department if you have any questions or concerns.

 Google Map/Directions: From Rte.
 495: Take Exit 32/Westford, right off ramp from 495N, or left off ramp from 495S onto Boston Road.
 Stay in middle lane to go straight through lights at intersection (“four corners”) to continue onto Carlisle Road.
 Old Pioneer Burying Ground is at the corner of Old Lowell Road on your left, surrounded by a low stone wall.